Piotr-Zielinski-PZ/recipe-app-api/README.md

 Volume allows us to get the updates that we make to our project into our Docker image in real time.
 So it maps of volume from our local machine here into our Docker container that will be running our application.
 It maps the *app* directory which we have in our project to the *app* directory in our Docker image.
 This means that whenever we change a file or we change something in the project it'll be automatically updated in the container and we don't need to restart Docker to get the changes into effect.

 #### command
 This is the command that is used to run our application in our Docker container.
-It says "shell, run command, which is python manage.py runserver 0.0.0.0:8000".
+It says "shell, run command, which is `python manage.py runserver 0.0.0.0:8000`".
 So this will run the Django development server available on all the IP addresses that run on the Docker container.
 It's going to run on port 8000 which is going to be mapped through the ports configuration to our local machine.
 So we can run our application and we can connect to it on port 8000 on our local machine.

 2. Open terminal and navigate to the project's directory, then type: